WR 86

 WR 86 is a visual binary in the constellation Scorpius consisting of a Wolf-Rayet star and a β Cephei variable.
 It lies 2° west of NGC 6357 on the edge of the Great Rift in the Milky Way in the tail of the Scorpion.

 WR 86 is a binary with two components of equal visual brightness 0.3" apart.
 One has the emission-line spectrum of a WC7 Wolf-Rayet star, while the other is a B0 giant.
+Peter Monderen et al. discovered that the star is a variable star, in April 1986.
+It was given its variable star designation, V1035 Scorpii, in 1997.
 The blue giant varies slightly in brightness every 3.5 hours.
 The WR star may also be slightly variable.